-The description laid out in the previous comment essentially proposes the SAP consulting firms as being selected primarily for appearances (insurance, lack of personal responsibility in selecting a “brand” etc..).
+The description laid out in the previous comment essentially proposes the SAP consulting firms as being selected primarily for appearances (insurance, lack of personal responsibility in choosing a “brand,” etc..).

 This means that the various consulting firms “compete” but only within the context of agreeing with whatever SAP says.
 Therefore customers can choose from what amounts to the same rigged advice from any of the companies.

-- The consulting firms do not compete on which can implement. in fact, because the implementation history of each is unknown.
+- The consulting firms do not compete on which can implement.
+Because the implementation history of each is unknown.
 References are provided, but often references are not checked or not sufficiently checked.
-Wipro is on record in court as saying that they should not be reprimanded or held to account for providing false case studies, as the responsibility is entirely with the client to verify the false case studies they provide, as we covered in the article How to Understand Wipro’s Position on Lying.
-If we take the specific example of IBM and AI, IBM has sold (according to IBM) over 20,000 AI projects and continues to sell these projects even though there is little evidence of AI doing what IBM sells it to do, and IBM massively failed in its own AI project/product called Watson as we covered in the article How IBM is Distracting from the Watson Failure to Sell More AI and Machine Learning.
+Wipro is on record in court, saying that they should not be reprimanded or held to account for providing false case studies.
+The responsibility is entirely with the client to verify the wrong case studies they provide, as we covered in the article How to Understand Wipro’s Position on Lying.
+If we take the specific example of IBM and AI, IBM has sold (according to IBM) over 20,000 AI projects and continues to sell these projects even though there is little evidence of AI doing what IBM sells it to do.
+IBM massively failed in its own AI project/product called Watson, as we covered in the article How IBM is Distracting from the Watson Failure to Sell More AI and Machine Learning.

-- SAP recommends companies that follow SAP’s directives, always placing client interests at the bottom of the trough.
+- SAP recommends companies that follow SAP’s directives, always placing client interests at the trough’s bottom.

 How Large SAP Consulting Firms Repeatedly Get it Wrong

-In fact, in our research into the media output of SAP consulting firms, we find almost no variance between the information published by any of the large firms.
-This would not be such a terrible thing if the information were true, but the issue is that so much of the published information is not true.
-That means that a wide variety of consulting entities are publishing the same false information……because it comes centrally from SAP.
-Areas which the consulting partners have repeated that turned out to be false are just too many to mention, but here are a few examples.
+In fact, in our research into the media output of SAP consulting firms, we find almost no variance between the large firms’ information published.
+This would not be such a terrible thing if the data were true, but the issue is that so much of the published information is not valid.
+That means that a wide variety of consulting entities are publishing the same false details……because it comes centrally from SAP.
+Areas which the consulting partners have repeated that turned out to be wrong are just too many to mention, but here are a few examples.

-Accenture as with all the major SAP consulting firms promoted Leonardo.
+Accenture, as with all the major SAP consulting firms, promoted Leonardo.
 As we covered in the article Our 2019 Observation: SAP Leonardo is Dead, Leonardo is now a dead product, something we predicted would happen back in 2017 in the article Why SAP Leonardo Seems Fake.
-We could make this an extremely long article with initiatives that SAP has proposed, that were supported by the major SAP consulting firms that ended up being non-items a few years after being introduced by SAP and hyped by the SAP consulting ecosystem.
+We could make this an extremely long article with initiatives that SAP has proposed supported by the major SAP consulting firms that ended up being non-items a few years after being introduced by SAP and hyped by the SAP consulting ecosystem.

-Therefore, the competition is greatly based upon who can lie better for SAP.
-And companies cannot count on any large SAP consulting firm to keep them away from wasteful implementations, because the consulting firms have no fiduciary duty to the client (that is they have taken no pledge or are not regulated to place the client’s interests ahead of their own interests.)
+Therefore, the competition is substantially based upon who can lie better for SAP.
+And companies cannot count on any large SAP consulting firm to keep them away from wasteful implementations.
+This is because the consulting firms have no fiduciary duty to the client (that is, they have taken no pledge or are not regulated to place the client’s interests ahead of their own interests.)
 This means that the SAP consulting firm simply wants the most implementation/upgrade/etc activity possible.

-Furthermore, these large SAP consulting firms are not held accountable for their inaccuracy.
-They simply make new statements, without their previous advice being analyzed.
-Here is the accuracy measured of one of the early promoters of HANA that we covered in the article A Study into John Appleby’s HANA Accuracy, and here is the article of a PwC resource on S/4HANA that we covered in the article Mark Chaflen Accuracy Checker on S/4HANA.
-These are not aberrations, these were just the instances where we went through the effort to verify their accuracy.
-If we measured the accuracy of other information providers from the major SAP consulting (and most of the smaller ones as well) the accuracy would be roughly similar.
+Furthermore, these giant SAP consulting firms are not held accountable for their inaccuracy.
+They simply make new statements without their previous advice being analyzed.
+Here is the accuracy of one of the early promoters of HANA that we covered in the article A Study into John Appleby’s HANA Accuracy.
+Here is the material of a PwC resource on S/4HANA that we covered in the article Mark Chaflen Accuracy Checker on S/4HANA.
+These are not aberrations; these were just the instances where we went through the effort to verify their accuracy.
+If we measured the accuracy of other information providers from the major SAP consulting (and most of the smaller ones), the accuracy would be roughly similar.

-A primary approach to improving forecast accuracy as well as decision making is to remove biased and inaccurate inputs as we covered in the article A Frank Analysis of Sales Forecast Bias.
+A primary approach to improving forecast accuracy and decision-making is to remove biased and inaccurate inputs, as we covered in the article A Frank Analysis of Sales Forecast Bias.
 However, this is not done when selecting SAP consulting firms.
 The same firms continue to lie about SAP year in and year out, and they continue to be rewarded with more SAP work.

 Consulting Companies as a Universal Problem in Software Selection

-We wrote the article From IT to the Business: Go Jump Off a Bridge to describe the problems that IT has in selecting good software for the business.
-Therefore it was interesting to find this quote which explains the same problem, but in a specific niche of software called course development software and from a blog by the course software company Playwrite.
-What is also curious about this software category is that it is a category that Brightwork Reseach & Analysis has no experienced studying.
+We wrote the article From IT to the Business: Go Jump Off a Bridge to describe IT’s problems in selecting good software for the business.
+Therefore it was interesting to find this quote, which explains the same problem, but in a specific software called course development software and from a blog by the course software company Playwrite.
+What is also curious about this software category is that it is a category that Brightwork Research & Analysis has no experienced studying.